StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 - Specify **Weights**: Pre-trained or Not
 - Select **Training Option**: Train Only, Train and Test, Test Only

-Users are also encouraged to experiment with different hyperparamters through the [config.py](https://github.com/StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/blob/main/FYPProjectMultiSpectral/config/config.py) file. - It is important to note that the experiment paths, dataset and metadata paths need to be updated through 'config/config.py'
+Users are also encouraged to experiment with different hyperparameters through the [config.py](https://github.com/StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/blob/main/FYPProjectMultiSpectral/config/config.py) file. - It is important to note that the experiment paths, dataset and metadata paths need to be updated through 'config/config.py'

 ## Running the Web Application
 For a more interactive experience with additional features such as prediction and inference, you can run the web application by navigating to the web folder and executing: